DarrenDavy12/Azure-Pipelines/01. Create_CI_Pipeline/README.md

 # (Azure) Creating Java CI pipeline:

-To start off I head over to Azure DevOps website, create project and give name some what referencing the name of the project I forked over a SCM in which one I am using is GitHub.→
+To start off, I head over to Azure DevOps website, create project and give name some what referencing the name of the project I forked over a SCM in which one I am using is GitHub.→

 Give name and select public →